GrimmAuxiliatrix/OrcPlatformer/README.md

 -Drag it to the prefabs folder and then delete it from the heirarchy -Drag the orc to the prefabs folder and then delete it from the heirarchy (make sure the score count and everything else works first!)
 -Use those two prefabs for the new variables in the GemSpawn script

+orcplatformer3 is the working build of the game